New Shepard: History

 On July 20, 2021, the company successfully completed its first crewed mission, Blue Origin NS-16, into space using its New Shepard launch vehicle, carrying passengers Jeff Bezos, his brother Mark Bezos, Wally Funk, and Oliver Daemen.
 The flight was approximately 10 minutes and crossed the Kármán line.
 New Shepard performed six crewed flights between July 2021 and August 2022, taking a mix of sponsored celebrities such as Wally Funk, William Shatner as well as paying customers.
 New Shepard ticket sales brought in $50 million through June 2022.
 The second and third crewed missions of New Shepard took place in October and December 2021.
 The fourth crewed flight happened in March 2022.
 On June 4, 2022, New Shepard completed its fifth crewed mission launch and the sixth crewed flight took place on August 4, 2022.
 In September 2022, an uncrewed mission of the New Shepard had an anomaly due to a failure of the BE-3PM main engine.
 The launch escape system triggered and the capsule landed safely.
 The remaining New Shepard launch vehicles were grounded pending an FAA investigation into the incident.
 After a six-month investigation, Blue Origin pinpointed the cause of the anomaly as a thermal-structure failure of the BE-3PM engine nozzle caused a thrust misalignment that triggered the capsule's emergency escape system to activate.
 Blue Origin said in its press release that New Shepard flights would resume as soon as possible.

 As of June 2022, the company had generated more than $100M from the New Shepard space tourism program.

 The return to flight mission happened on December 19, 2023.

 On February 4, 2025, an uncrewed New Shepard rocket was launched.
 The NS-29 mission was intended to launch about 30 moon-related technologies.

-On April 14, 2025, Blue Origin completed a successful sub-orbital crewed mission of 6 women aboard its Blue Origin NS-31 as part of the New Shepard Program.
+On April 14, 2025, Blue Origin completed a successful sub-orbital crewed mission of six women aboard its Blue Origin NS-31 as part of the New Shepard Program.
 Passengers included Gayle King, Katy Perry, Amanda Nguyen, Aisha Bowe, Lauren Sanchez, and Kerianne Flynn.
 The flight reached a peak altitude of 106 km and lasted 10 minutes and 21 seconds.

+On January 30, 2026, Blue Origin announced further New Shepard launches would be paused for at least two years to allow the company to shift resources to their Blue Moon series of landers in support of the Artemis Program.